vemel/github_actions_js/README.md

 - Starts only manually
 - Can be used if you do not enforce Pull Request-based updates and commit directly to `target` branch
 - Creates or updates a release draft for `target` branch
-- If Release draft does not exist or has empty notes - notes are populated from `Unreleased` section of `CHANGELOG.md`
+- Release notes are populated from `Unreleased` section of `CHANGELOG.md`
 - Sets suggested version as `name` and `tag` of the Release